New Artin-Schelter regular and Calabi-Yau algebras via normal extensions: Introduction

 The 3-dimensional Artin-Schelter regular algebras of finite Gelfand-Kirillov dimension (or, equivalently, the noetherian ones) have been classified.
 They fall into two broad classes: those on 3 generators subject to 3 quadratic relations and those on 2 generators subject to 2 cubic relations.
 Applying \cref{thm.main} to these produces 4-dimensional Artin-Schelter regular algebras on 3 generators subject to two quadratic and two cubic relations, and 4-dimensional Artin-Schelter regular algebras on 2 generators subject to one cubic and one quartic relation, respectively.

 Following the terminology in \cite{LPWZ}, we sometimes say that these two classes of 3-dimensional Artin-Schelter regular algebras have types $(1331)$ and $(1221)$, respectively.
-The terminology comes from the ranks of the free modules that appear in the minimal projective resolution of the trivial module (see \cref{def.as}).\footnote{It is no accident that these numbers form a palindromic sequence.
-The definition of a $d$-dimensional Artin-Schelter regular algebra says, in part, that it satisfies a Gorenstein-like property which ensures that $\Ext_A^i(A,\Bbbk) \cong \Ext_A^{d-i}(\Bbbk,A)^*$ and this, in turn, implies that these ranks form a palindromic sequence.} Extending this terminology to the 4-dimensional case in the obvious way, \cref{thm.main} produces 4-dimensional Artin-Schelter regular algebras of types $(13431)$ and $(12221)$, respectively.
+The terminology comes from the ranks of the free modules that appear in the minimal projective resolution of the trivial module (see \cref{def.as}).
+Extending this terminology to the 4-dimensional case in the obvious way, \cref{thm.main} produces 4-dimensional Artin-Schelter regular algebras of types $(13431)$ and $(12221)$, respectively.

 Once one drops the requirement that the 3-dimensional Artin-Schelter regular algebra have finite Gelfand-Kirillov dimension (or, equivalently, be noetherian), other ``types'' can appear.
 For example, in \cite{e}, Eisenschlos constructs 3-Calabi-Yau algebras of type $(1,n,n,1)$ for many $n \ge 3$. \cref{thm.main} applies to these algebras and produces 4-Calabi-Yau algebras of type $(1,n,2n-2,n,1)$.